Tis the Season: 6 Ways to Spend the Holidays in Grand Forks

 On the first day of snowfall, North Dakota gave to me a day off from school and work!
 Okay folks, the snow is coming down, and the year is almost over!
 In the hustle and bustle of the holiday season, I often find it hard to take time to have some fun.
 Forget the shopping lists, the stress of finals, and the resolution to eat fewer sweets you made back in January.
 Instead, check out all the fun things there are to do this time of year in Grand Forks!

-6 Holiday Activities in Greater Grand Forks
+Holiday Activities in Grand Forks: Ice Skating

 If you’re looking for a way to get out and enjoy the snowy weather, put your skills to the test by going ice skating in the town square.
 Whether you are a born natural or an uncoordinated newbie like me, it’s a fun way to enjoy a day or an evening at this time of year.
 There are also indoor rinks located in Grand Forks like the Blue Line Club Arena, or the ICON Sports Center.
 If you simply wish to watch someone skate, swing by a hockey game and cheer on UND!